yakomisar/docker-libreoffice-pdf-coverter-golang/README.md

-## Overview
+# LibreOffice PDF Converter Docker Environment

-This project is a Docker-based environment that leverages LibreOffice for converting various types of documents to PDF.
-The supported document formats include but are not limited to Word, OpenDocument, and more.
+This repository provides a Docker-based environment that utilizes LibreOffice for converting various types of documents into PDF format.
+It supports a multitude of document formats, including, but not limited to, Word, Excel, PowerPoint and OpenDocument.

+## System Design

-An instance of LibreOffice runs within the Docker container and is controlled through a local socket using the UNO protocol.
-The container is designed to be scalable and efficient, allowing for high-performance conversion of documents to PDF format.
+A LibreOffice instance operates within the Docker container and available from your local machine (e.g. `localhost:6000`).
+This design allows the system to be both scalable and efficient, ensuring high-performance document conversions to PDF format.

-## Getting started
+## Prerequisites
+This service is exclusively designed for operation as a Docker container.
+Although standalone operation may be possible, it is neither expected nor officially supported by the maintainers of this project.

-To get started, ensure that you have Docker installed on your machine.
-If not, you can download Docker from the [https://www.docker.com/get-started/](official Docker website).
+Before you start, ensure Docker is installed and running on your machine.
+If not, download Docker from the [https://www.docker.com/get-started](official Docker website).

-This micro-service is intended for use exclusively as a docker container.
-While it may be possible to run this standalone is not an expected by the maintainer and you should rely on your own in this case.
-After ensuring Docker is installed and running, follow these steps:
+## Installation

+Follow these steps to set up the environment:
 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Build the Docker image using the provided Dockerfile.